hak3em/hak3em/README.md

 -->

 - 🔭 I’m currently working on something that might break 😄
-- 🌱 I’m currently learning everything tech
+- 🌱 Learning everything tech
 - 💬 Ask me about anything
 - 📫 How to reach me: hakeemlyaziz@gmail.com